-- For corn brace roots (Figure 1), clip all brace roots for an individual if it is ≥ 50% rooted within the Clip Strip. - Do NOT clip vegetation that passes through/leans over the Clip Strip but is not rooted in the strip. - DO include leaves and stems in the harvest that exit the strip, but originate from stems rooted within the strip. - When subsampling is required, use the Subsample Fresh Mass Target Calculator in the (TOS) Herbaceous Clip Harvest: Field Sampling [PROD] application. - (1) Guidelines for high-volume crops with large seeds (e.g., corn and other large-seeded crops): - See Definitions (Section 0) for high- vs. low-volume crops, and note that it is always preferable to avoid subsampling if possible. - For steps that require the use of a spring-scale, always select the scale that allows the greatest precision possible for the mass being weighed.
+- For corn brace roots (Figure 1), clip all brace roots for an individual if it is ≥ 50% rooted within the Clip Strip. - Do NOT clip vegetation that passes through/leans over the Clip Strip but is not rooted in the strip. - DO include leaves and stems in the harvest that exit the strip, but originate from stems rooted within the strip. - When subsampling is required, use the Subsample Fresh Mass Target Calculator in the (TOS) Herbaceous Clip Harvest: Field Sampling [PROD] application.

+SOP B.1.1 Guidelines for high-volume crops with large seeds

+- See Definitions (Section 2.4) for high- vs. low-volume crops, and note that it is always preferable to avoid subsampling if possible.
+The high-volume procedure for crops with large seeds is suitable for corn and other large-seeded crops. - For steps that require the use of a spring-scale, always select the scale that allows the greatest precision possible for the mass being weighed.

-Step-by-Step Sub-sampling Procedure (Figure 4)
+Step-by-Step Sub-sampling Procedure (Figure 6)

 - a.
 Prepare two bags: - i.
 A large bag for the entire fresh sample (yard waste type, no label required), and - ii.
-A smaller, labeled bag for the subsample (typically a #25 bag). - b.
-Tare bags on spring scales:
+A smaller, labeled bag for the subsample (typically a #25 bag).